 This feature increases or decreases volume relative to vehicle speed.
-To change the Speed Adjusted Volume touch the "Off," "1," "2" or "3" soft-key.
-Then touch the back arrow soft-key.
+To change the Speed Adjusted Volume press the "Speed Adjusted Volume" button on the touch-screen and select from "Off," "1," "2" or "3" buttons on the touchscreen.
+Press the back arrow/Done button on the touchscreen to return to the previous menu.

-• Surround Sound
+• Surround Sound - If Equipped

 This feature provides simulated surround sound mode.
-To make your selection, touch the "Surround Sound" soft-key, select On or Off followed by pressing the back arrow soft-key.
+To make your selection, press the "Surround Sound"